KhronosGroup/OpenVX-sample-impl/README.md

 # OpenVX 1.3 Sample Implementation

+<a href="https://www.khronos.org/openvx/" target="_blank">Khronos OpenVX™</a> is an open, royalty-free standard for cross platform acceleration of computer vision applications.
+OpenVX enables performance and power-optimized computer vision processing, especially important in embedded and real-time use cases such as face, body and gesture tracking, smart video surveillance, advanced driver assistance systems (ADAS), object and scene reconstruction, augmented reality, visual inspection, robotics and more.

 This document outlines the purpose of this sample implementation as well as provide build and execution instructions.

 ## CONTENTS: